Mu-Gee/bash_aliases_for_git/README.md

 ## Warning: DON'T TOUCH ANYTHING ELSE IN THIS FILE UNLESS YOU KNOW WHAT YOU ARE DOING.
 At the bottom of this file, you can add your permanent git aliases.<br>
-These are just some examples and you coud create as many as you want.<br>
+These are just some examples, you coud create as many as you want.<br>

 ```
 #>>> git aliases >>>